alexeyum/sound-event-finder/README.md

 - input:
     - audio:
         - format: audio file format (currently only "mp3" is available)
-        - base64: base64-encoded file data
+        - base64: base64-encoded file data (maximum size 10 MB)
     - chunk_length_sec: time interval resolution in seconds or "auto" to automatically choose chunk length depending on the audio length
     - probability_threshold: minimum probability for the events to be shown